Thor-DraperJr/Thor-DraperJr.github.io/_drafts/2021-05-06-article copy 2.md

 * Curiosity

 #### Reading Comprehension & Habits
+We live in a world where we've been conditioned as readers to make judgements off of headlines and skim quickly

+As a career changer one of the first things I noticed was

+As someone who recently broke into the IT

 Bill Gates discusses how he's able to retain all of the information that he reads.
 “If you read enough, there’s a similarity between things that make it easy, because this thing is like this other thing.
 If you have a broad framework, then you have a place to put everything”.

 My hack recently has been to use the Read Aloud feature in Microsoft Edge to make sure I always finish articles.